 Companies need to build leaders, not buy them.
 Research and experience demonstrate that potential is not fixed.
 “We believe in human beings’ ability to grow; society cannot achieve economic as well as cultural progress without it,” write Charan, Drotter and Noel in their book, The Leadership Pipeline: How to Build the Leadership-Powered Company.
 “Too often, however, executives view potential as an abstract concept that defies definition.”

 Potential is the kind of work someone can perform in the future, and it’s a dynamic concept.
-Future work potential is based on accumulated skills and experience, as evidenced by past achievement, ability to learn new skills and willingness to tackle bigger, more complex or higher-quality assignments.
+Future work potential is based on accumulated skills and experience, as evidenced by past achievements, ability to learn new skills and willingness to tackle bigger, more complex or higher-quality assignments.

 The more people achieve, the more they learn.
 Their willingness to tackle new challenges increases.

 “Fueled by the rapidly changing nature of work, global opportunities, and on-line learning via the Internet, people’s potential changes several times over the course of a career.
-They can and do reinvent themselves.” – Charan, Drotter and Noel, The Leadership Pipeline
+They can and do reinvent themselves.”– Charan, Drotter and Noel, The Leadership Pipeline

 - Starting Point: Managing self